ByteHamster/SicHash/README.md

 ### Reproducing Experiments

-This repository contains the source code and our reproducibility artifacts for SicHash.
+This repository contains the source code and our reproducibility artifacts for the benchmarks specific to SicHash.
+Benchmarks that compare SicHash to competitors are available in a different repository: https://github.com/ByteHamster/MPHF-Experiments

-Due to the plethora of dependencies required by our competitors, we provide an easy to use Docker image to quickly reproduce our results.
+We provide an easy to use Docker image to quickly reproduce our results.
-Alternatively, you can look at the `Dockerfile` to see all libraries, tools, and commands necessary to compile SicHash and its competitors.
+Alternatively, you can look at the `Dockerfile` to see all libraries, tools, and commands necessary to compile SicHash.

 #### Building the Docker Image